 From the Unitarian Universalist Association

-The role is an anachronism.
-Acknowledged and amen’d — more on that later.
-And there is something to just voicing that, here, in the early part of the 21st century.
+Many people view the role as an anachronism.
+And to an extent, that’s valid.
 Here in the U.S.A, we live in a culture of many cultures, with many views on truth, value, and meaning.
-It would be awesome if none of those overlapping spheres of understanding were in conflict with each other, that “making sense of it all” would be easy, or straightforward, or even remain stable.
-In the face of the new, sometimes it helps to know where you stand.
-Where you came from.
-Because wherever we end up, with whatever future we chose to wrestle out of today, that will not be a creation “from nothing”.
-It will build on the stories that we tell.
-The stories we’ve been telling for generations.
+It would be awesome if none of those overlapping spheres of understanding were in conflict with each other, that “making sense of it all” would be easy, or straightforward, or remain stable over time.
+In the face of the new, sometimes it helps to know where you came from.
+Because wherever we end up, with whatever future we chose to wrestle out of today, that will not be a creation “from nothing” — it will build on the stories that we tell, and some of those are stories we’ve been telling for generations.
 I suppose you could argue that an anachronism might help with that.

-Perhaps it helps to think of it in terms of trajectories.
-‘Heart’ and ‘mind’ and ‘soul’ — whatever those terms mean to you — where they intersect?
-That is where you find clergy.
-That’s probably a good place to start.
+To get at the “why clergy?” question, it may help to think in terms of trajectories.
+‘Heart’ and ‘mind’ and ‘soul’ — whatever those terms mean to you — where they intersect is where you find clergy.
+And that’s probably a good place to start.

 “The Four P’s of Ministry”

 When I was in seminary, I was taught that “being a minister” meant simultaneously holding four distinct roles.
 The roles regularly overlap, of course, because why not.

 Of course, their relative emphasis varies by location, by the times, by the needs of the community, and by the personality of the minister.